Gubbsy/ShaderTester/README.md

 * Contain a vector of Vertex structs.
 * Hold a material object.
 * Initialise and Bind Vertex and material data to relative VBO and VAO.
 * Pass data to shader.
+(Using the single Shader Manager instance)

 #### Material
 * A Class containing material information extracted from file.

 #### Vertex
-* A Struct that holds vertices' respective texture, colour, position and normal co*ordinates.
+* A Struct that holds vertices' respective texture, colour, position and normal co-ordinates.

 #### Shader Loader Exception
 * Throw when there is an issue loading shader files into a shader object.